 Book Summary from Amazon:

-And Book of the Month includes a bookmark every month.
+Each month, Book of the Month includes a bookmark.

 If you picked this book this month, please let me know what you think of it!

 Verdict: While the themes in my Book of the Month pick this month were very dark and sad, I thought it was such a unique and interesting read.
 It was a mystery unfolding, a podcast you can’t stop listening to, and a full-court trial all in one package that was told beautifully, evoking sympathy, empathy, and even some anger from the reader.
 It’s hard to say that I enjoyed this story since it painted such a horrific picture with the treatment of these girls, but it was an excellent read!

 To Wrap Up:

 Can you still get this book if you sign up today?
 No, but it may be available as an add-on next month!